hth313/boost41/doc/compare.rst

 Compare to constant
 ===================

-What if you want to compare to zero?
+What if you want to compare to zero or another constant?
 In this case you would need to keep zero in a register or load a zero at some point so that it is in a known location in the stack.
 One way of seeing is that you use a constant register, simply put the desired constant into a register and keep it there.
 Doing this way means that you are not limited to zero, you can store any suitable constant in a register.